 - Presser feet that will be useful are the everyday zigzag foot, blind hem foot, rolled hem foot, overcasting foot, buttonhole foot and button sewing foot, zipper foot, and invisible zipper foot.
 Again, just make sure your machine is compatible with these feet if you decide you need them one day.

-How to Choose a Sewing Machine for Upholstery
+Sewing Machines for Upholstery

-For this type of task, you will want to look for:
+For this type of task, look for:

 - Adjustable stitch length and width